Star Fox Adventures: Development

-In the meantime, at Nintendo's headquarters in Kyoto, Nintendo producer Shigeru Miyamoto had requested Star Fox creator Takaya Imamura to work on a Star Fox title that would forgo the series' usual 3D rail shooter gameplay in favor of a ground based action adventure title.
+Meanwhile, at Nintendo's headquarters in Kyoto, Star Fox creator Takaya Imamura, feeling attachment to the series, had requested Nintendo producer Shigeru Miyamoto to let him produce a sequel; Miyamoto obliged, but requested the game to instead be an action adventure title, forgoing the series' usual 3D rail shooter gameplay.
+Imamura, as well as programmer Kazuaki Morita, began experimenting with various ideas for what was to be called Star Fox Adventures, such as having Fox run around on-foot and shooting down enemies with a gun.
+However, progress on the project stalled due to it being a late stage Nintendo 64 title and much of the staff being pulled away to work on bigger projects such as Mario and The Legend of Zelda games for the then-upcoming GameCube console.

 Bayliss said that Rare developed Dinosaur Planet in earnest, including preparation of a large E3 2000 demonstration, without considering that Nintendo already had the Star Fox property.
-Miyamoto mentioned in a retrospective interview that, after reviewing content of Dinosaur Planet, the similarities of Rare's anthropomorphic design of Sabre to Nintendo's Fox McCloud design were striking.
-Just prior to E3 2000, Nintendo asked Rare to keep discussion of Dinosaur Planet quiet and arranged a meeting with Rare to see about a "marriage" of Dinosaur Planet and Star Fox during the event.
-The two agreed to the idea of Star Fox Adventures: Dinosaur Planet as a Nintendo 64 game, maintaining as much of Rare's work.
+The Dinosaur Planet demo caught Miyamoto's attention, noticing the striking similarities between Rare's anthropomorphic design of Sabre and Nintendo's Fox McCloud.
+Just prior to E3 2000, Nintendo asked Rare to keep discussion of Dinosaur Planet quiet and arranged a meeting with Rare to see about a "marriage" of Dinosaur Planet and their Star Fox Adventures concept during the event.
+The two companies agreed to the idea of Star Fox Adventures: Dinosaur Planet as a Nintendo 64 game, maintaining as much of Rare's work as possible.
 Bayliss, Tossel, and Lee Schuneman later met with Nintendo in Japan in the weeks that followed to further discuss how to merge the properties, such as bringing Fox McCloud and the other Star Fox characters into the game, adjusting the art style of the other characters of Dinosaur Planet to match, and developing a story to fit into the Star Fox canon.